anwarishak/universal-vagrant/README.md

 You should then end up with a working LAMP envionrment.

-Go to http://localhost:8080 on your web broser to access your project via the web server.
+Go to [http://localhost:8080](http://localhost:8080) on your web browser to access your project via the web server.

 Done!